OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:40

-Take care that what the prophets have said does not happen to you:
+Be careful that what the prophets have said does not happen to you:

 ## Acts 13:41